Coherence for logicians: An elementary dictionary of category theory

 The category 1Cob has closed oriented 0-manifolds (i.e.\ finite collections of oriented points) as objects and equivalence classes of cobordisms as arrows.
 The composition of cobordisms is defined by ``gluing'', or more formally by making pushouts of pairs of embeddings.
 (For the notion of pushout see \cite[Section II.3]{ML98}.)

 A formal interpretation of our diagrammatical approach in Section~\ref{application} is that we have defined there a correspondence between $\mathcal{IL}$-derivations (or just terms) and 1-dimensional cobordisms.
 Our links between pairs of variables in derived sequents are nothing but 1-dimensional cobordisms and the operation $\circ$ on terms corresponds to the composition of cobordisms.
-The difficult case in the induction explained in Remark~\ref{instance} is an easy consequence of the fact that the composition of two cobordisms is again a cobordism.
+The case of the operation $\circ$ in the definition of links assigned to a term (see Section~\ref{application}) relies on the fact that the composition of two cobordisms is again a cobordism.

 \textbf{Coherence.} Mac Lane, \cite[Section~3]{ML63} introduced the word ``coherent'' for the following property of the natural transformation $\alpha$ defined as in a symmetric monoidal category: $\alpha$ is \emph{coherent} when for each pair of functors obtained by iterating $\kon$, there is at most one iterate of $\alpha$ which is a natural isomorphism between them.
 The term \emph{coherence} stems from this definition.
 In its most primitive form, like in the case of $\alpha$, coherence is formulated as ``all diagrams commute''.